lukefi/metsi/README.md

+#  ⚠️ <bold>Important information about project status</bold> ⚠️

+All future development of Metsi is frozen on behalf of Natural Resource Institute.
+The software is distributed as it is in this GitHub repository and Natural Resource Institute will not take any responsibility of the current nor future condition of the software.

+The future development based on Metsi as a forestry simulator will take place in an other repository as a new project called Mela2.0.

+For those who are interested about the new fork.
+Here is the [link](https://www.github.com/lukefi/mela2.0) to the repository.

 # Metsi forestry simulator

 Metsi forestry simulator is a Python based forest growth and maintenance operation simulator developed in Natural